-This year your child will be using Google Apps for Education to create, connect, and collaborate on all types of classwork and homework.
+This year your child will be using Google Apps for Education and Classroom by Google to create, connect, and collaborate on all types of classwork and homework.
 Each student has his or her own school account to create and store files.
 Students have access to Google Docs, Spreadsheets, Drawing, and Presentations.
 They can also use the Google Calendar.
 They do not have access to Gmail.
 Each student has 30GB of space to use for school-related work.
 They are not to store personal files in their school account.
 Please review their work on GAFE often as we will make comments and post grades on their files.

 Students will also use Edmodo as a collaborative workspace as teams are created and connections are built within our school and across the globe.
 The site is secure and is monitored by the teachers.
 Students may use Edmodo for educational purposes only and must pay close attention to the quality and type of content they share is this will represent their digital identities.
 We will work closely with the students as the continue to develop digital citizenship.
 Please make sure that your child has subscribed to the KGA Team 5th Grade Edmodo group (details are in the Homework/Other Assignments page.